top of page

 DOE photo_edited.jpg

-The Brookhaven National Lab (BNL) on Long Island, NY has become one of the premier labs for non-commercial testing and R&D of wood stoves and boilers.
-Led by Tom Butcher and Rebecca Trojanowski Brookhaven National Lab has helped developed new test methods for boilers.
-Brookhaven has also been a core partner the series of Wood Stove Design Challenges. in testing for the Wood Stove Decathlon and much more.
+The DOE manages 17 National Labs across the country.
+They have been the leading institutions for scientific innovation for over 70 years.
+The Brookhaven National Lab (BNL) in Long Island, NY has become one of the premier labs for non-commercial testing and research and development of wood stoves and boilers.
+They have been a core partner for the Wood Stove Design Challenges, in testing for the Wood Stove Decathlon, and much more.

 d1.jpg